ufabc-bcc/srbench-competition-2023-track-1-sarma/src/README.md

 # Installation instructions

-0. The program requires Python 3 (tested on version 3.11.3), but it should work on some earlier versions as well.
+0. The program requires Python 3 (tested on version 3.11.3 under Windows 10), but it should work on some earlier versions as well.
 We also recommend using pip package manager.

 1. Download the repository and unpack it.